dianaivan11/terraform-azure-sample/README.md

 # terraform-azure-sample

 Example of Terraform configuration structure for deploying a resource to Azure using the Azure Provider.
+Includes Computer Vision module.